nisaha/DATA_VISUALIZATION_ON_POWER_BI/README.md

 ## Business Context/Summary:

 The objective of the exercise is working and managing multiple tables.
-As part of this exercise, we are loading the data from multiple sources and defining and managing relationships between them.
-We will be using the DAX syntax to enhance our dataset.
+As part of this exercise, I am loading the data from multiple sources and defining and managing relationships between them.
+I will be using the DAX syntax to enhance our dataset.

 ## Situation

-You have been provided with retail data; the data are in 4 disparate files.
-Your eventual goal is to make a high level dashboard with different cuts, and some insights.
-As a first step, you need to get all 4 tables in your data model and ensure the relationships between the tables are well defined for further use.
-You are also required to add some fields in the data - to enable the different views - Net Units, Weekday vs Weekend performance, etc.
+I have been provided with retail data; the data are in 4 disparate files.
+My eventual goal is to make a high level dashboard with different cuts, and some insights.
+As a first step, I need to get all 4 tables in my data model and ensure the relationships between the tables are well defined for further use.
+I am also required to add some fields in the data - to enable the different views - Net Units, Weekday vs Weekend performance, etc.

 ## Tasks
 1. Load all the files, one by one into the data model-Make sure the header contains the field names in all the files